Skip to content

 2. Natural Materials

-Scandinavians understand that a lack of brightness doesn’t have to mean a lack of coziness.
-They skillfully bring nature indoors, turning spaces like the bedroom into havens of comfort.
-A half-height wall paneling made of untreated, matte white glazed, or painted wood creates a rustic feel.
+Scandinavians know that a lack of brightness doesn’t have to mean a lack of coziness.
+They skillfully bring nature indoors, turning spaces like the bedroom into cozy oases.
+A half-height wall paneling, made of untreated, matte white-washed, or lacquered wood, looks particularly rustic.
 All furniture, from the bed to the wardrobe, is made from light woods like birch, pine, or spruce.

 Scandinavian bedroom with natural materials